Here are just 5 presentation mistakes that you can avoid:

 The more prepared you are, the more successful your presentation will be.

-So read through these 5 presentation mistakes you should avoid:
+So read through these 5 easy to avoid presentation mistakes:

 1. Don’t try to cram in too much information

 It’s crazy to create a 40 minute presentation if your timeslot is only 30 minutes (or indeed less).
 Trust us, you won’t need to “fill” time.
-Simply find out in advance how long you have: then create and practice your presentation to check everything fits in – without rushing.
-Allow time for questions too, so for a 40 minute slot, you want your presentation to be 30 mins max.
+So firstly, find out in advance how long you have: then create and practice your presentation to check everything fits in – without rushing.
+You need to allow time for questions too, so for a 40 minute slot, plan for your presentation to be 30 mins.
 Should the whole event finish earlier?
-Very few people will mind!
+Very few people (or no one) will mind!

 2. Don’t read text directly from the screen

 Everyone can read.
-They are there to listen to you.
+But an audience is there to listen to you.
 So don’t confuse the two.
-If you fill your slides with text that you read out-loud then your audience will get bored and won’t listen closely.
-They’re already skim reading the text and while doing so they can’t listen at the same time.
+If you fill your slides with text that you read out-loud then you’ll rapidly bore your audience and they won’t listen closely.
+They’ll skim listen at best.
+As they’ll already be skim reading the text too.
+Too much text on screen means you’ll be splitting their attention: it’s not possiblie to read and listen at the same time, so don’t make your audience attempt it!
 (Follow simple brain science about cognitive load.)

 Instead stick to just the main headlines as text, and use a visual where appropriate to support that message.
 You can have other content, labels, diagrams etc. but stick to single words or ultra short phrases there.

-If you have researched your subject and practiced your presentation you should be able to talk your audience through the rest of the info without text prompts or indeed using bullet points as a script.
+If you have researched your subject and practiced your presentation you should be able to talk your audience through the rest of the info without using bullet points as a script.
+You can use visuals, diagrams and short key phrases to prompt your memory about what you plan to say.

 3. Don’t pace up and down